255BITS/255bits.com/pages/articles/hypergan-people/index.md

 * [Hyperchamber.io](/products/hyperchamber.io/), a service for training networks with hyperparameter search
 * A custom Discriminator and Generator
-* Joint training of a variational encoder utilizing preprocessed image embeddings
+* A custom Vae(variational encoder), jointly trained
 * Custom GAN training technique
 * Nvidia Titan X
 * ~ 1 week of training

-All of our code is open source(careful it's rough on the edges).
+All of our code is open source(careful, it's rough on the edges).
 Our training data was custom built using dlib to identify facial landscape points, then rotate and crop at a certain width/height.
 In total, this network was trained on 40k human female faces.
 A network currently converging will have 170k of mixed gender.